-The research unit Cellular Proteomics discovers and studies novel molecular mechanisms to understand how immune responses are activated and controlled in infections.
-We have a strong focus in molecular phenotyping of primary immune cells including regulatory T cells (Treg) and are particularly interested in regulatory processes at immunological synapses (IS).
-Our work not only encompasses accurate mass spectrometry and proteome techniques, e.g. for investigations of signalling pathways, but also flow cytometry, molecular biology (CRISPR/Cas9) and advanced microscopy for functional studies of identified candidates (for details see www.helmholtz-hzi.de/cpro).
-The planned PhD thesis project is part of a collaborative research centre (www.sfb854.de; project B16) funded by the German Research Foundation, in which we study the IS as the central organizing compartment of T cell receptor (TCR) signaling.
-We recently had discovered a unique TCR network assembly at the Treg-specific IS and identified candidate regulators of molecular transport by phosphoproteomics (van Ham et al., Eur.
+The research group Cellular Proteomics focuses on the identification of novel mechanisms that control immune responses.
+We have long-term expertise in molecular phenotyping of primary immune cell subsets including NK cells, MAIT cells and regulatory T cells (Treg) and are particularly interested in the molecular organization of immunological synapses (IS).
+Our studies encompass accurate mass spectrometry and proteome techniques, e.g. for investigations of signalling pathways, but also flow cytometry, molecular biology (CRISPR/Cas9) and advanced microscopy for functional studies of identified candidates (for details see www.helmholtz-hzi.de/cpro).
+The planned PhD thesis project is part of a collaborative research centre (www.sfb854.de; project B16) funded by the German Research Foundation, in which we study T cell receptor (TCR) signaling and responses at the IS.
+We recently discovered the TCR-dependent regulation of molecular transport at the Treg-specific IS and are now characterizing how the identified regulators control immune responses (van Ham et al., Eur.
 J. Immunol.
 47:2043).

-The aim of the project is to examine the role of these candidate regulators for the transport of signaling and in particular for newly identified effector microvesicles (MVs) that are transexocytosed at the IS.
-State-of-the-art-proteomics (SILAC, BONCAT) as well as high resolution microscopy (3D-EM) will allow you to determine the functional inventory of vesicles and you will interfere with their transport (mutants, drugs) to alter related immune functions and potentially Tregs’ suppressive capacity.
-In cooperation with the Department Experimental Immunology at the Helmholtz Centre for Infection Research, the relevance of these mechanisms will be determined both in vitro and in vivo by response studies of antigen-presenting cells and established mouse models.
+The PhD candidate will analyze the transport of signaling components towards the IS and in particular will characterize newly identified effector microvesicles (MVs) that are transexocytosed at the IS from T cells to antigen-presenting cells.
+State-of-the-art-proteomics (SILAC, BONCAT) as well as high resolution microscopy (3D-EM) will allow you to determine the inventory of these MVs and you will interfere their transport (e.g. by mutants & selective transport inhibitors) to alter immune responses and potentially Tregs’ suppressive capacity.
+In cooperation with the Department Experimental Immunology at the Helmholtz Centre for Infection Research, the relevance of these mechanisms will be determined both in vitro and in vivo by using established mouse models.
 The overall aim of this project is to understand and to target vesicle transport at the T cell IS in order to control immunity.

 - Cellular Proteome Research - Prof. Dr. Lothar Jänsch